foundriesio/dm-ak-nano-mcuxpresso/README.md

 }
 ~~~

-Save this file to a local file, for exemple, `device_settings.json`, and upload it
+Save this file to a local file, for example, `device_settings.json`, and upload it
 with a command such as:

 ~~~